adeelallawala/Task-Tracker/README.md

 # Task-Tracker
-A highly specific computer vision model and program to notify me when I don't put the trashcan or recycling bin on the curb.
+A program to remind me when I don't put the trash bins on the curb.
+Uses a bespoke computer vision model to identify specific bins in security camera snapshots.

+The first version is currently in active development.